djeada/Linux-Notes/notes/disk_usage.md

-## Disk usage
+## The Ultimate Guide to Linux Disk Usage Management
-The `df` and `du` commands are useful tools for monitoring and managing disk usage on a Linux system.
+Are you tired of running out of disk space on your Linux system?
+Look no further!
+In this article, we'll introduce you to the `df` and `du` commands, the ultimate tools for managing disk usage on your system.
+With these powerful commands at your fingertips, you'll be able to keep track of your disk space usage, identify any bottlenecks, and take control of your system's storage like never before.

 ## The df command